turbot/steampipe-samples/README.md

 ## spreadsheet-integrity

-[This folder](./spreadsheet-integrity) has the ingredients we used to produce [Writing custom controls to check spreadsheet integrity](https://steampipe.io/blog/spreadsheet-integrity).
+[This folder](./spreadsheet-integrity) has the ingredients we used to produce [Using SQL to check spreadsheet integrity](https://steampipe.io/blog/spreadsheet-integrity).